open-craft/ansible-playbooks/playbooks/roles/consul/README.md

 If the node was already in the cluster before and its IP address or node name has changed, the wrapper script also cleans up the stale `node-id` file and allows the node to join the cluster as a new node.

+Note that the automatic consul reconfiguration works only at the service startup time.
+So if an elastic IP address was assigned/unassigned to an EC2 instance, the consul configuration will not be automatically updated till the service is manually restarted.
+If the service is not restarted, this will cause the consul cluster to think that the node is down as the old public IP address is still registered there and is now unreachable.